kashtonixx/kashtonixx/README.md

 # ꒰୨୧◞ 。please dni if...⠀

-; - ur under 11 unless close, ur 18 or over unless were close, ur a proshipper / darkshipper (yall r gross...), also if ur a broken spawn fictkin. sorry
+; - ur under 11 unless close, ur 18 or over unless were close, ur a proshipper / darkshipper (ew.), and again, if ur also an abaddon, broken spawn or ivan fictkin.

 # 〨   ˒˒   please note    ꜝꜝ ♡

-౿ ݁  .            i am mentally ill. i have autism, ADHD, bpd and osdd. please treat me with care:) ┆ if i say "im [blanks] #1 fan" please don't make it a compeition. it makes me uncomfortable, js respect that ┆ i am a fictkin w/ many fictotypes. i will tell some doubles to DNI, sorry :( ┆  we dont give out our SP like free money. you'll only get it if ur close to us! ┆ i have hypersomnia. if i dont reply immediately, don't take it to heart. im probably asleep! ᶻ𝗓
+౿ ݁  .            i am mentally ill. i have autism, ADHD, bpd and osdd. please treat me with care. ┆ if i say "im [blanks] #1 fan" please don't make it a compeition. it makes me uncomfortable, js respect that ┆ i am a fictkin w/ many fictotypes, fictkins are different from fictives. ┆  we dont give out our SP like free money. you'll only get it if ur close to us. ┆ i have hypersomnia. if i dont reply immediately, don't take it to heart. im probably asleep ᶻ𝗓

 thats all, byebye
 (hi star, hi skyb0x love yall<3)